cfrifel/cfrifel.github.io/essays/Questions.md

 <div class="ui large rounded images">
   <img class="ui image" src="../images/bad_question.JPG">
 </div>
 Lightly put, this question is bad.
 What makes this a bad question is that it lacks specifically that, a question.
 Nowhere in the post is there a specific question to be answered.
-Instead, the asker puts forth their source code and states that they are having trouble with gettin it to work.
+Instead, the asker puts forth their source code and states that they are having trouble with getting it to work.
 From the perspective of a person answering this post, there is also no insight as to what the asker wanted the code to do in detail.

 Here is an example of a good question.
 This question can be found on Stack Overflow [here](http://stackoverflow.com/questions/1704407/what-is-the-difference-between-char-s-and-char-s-in-c).
 <div class="ui large rounded images">